 Another alternative that some employers will resort to is to make a massive salary reduction.
 This solution may seem better than delaying payroll, but it will have a detrimental effect.
 The employee productivity and morale might suffer.
 After all, good employees can find work elsewhere.
 They don’t have to stay for a miserable paycheck when they can move on to another better paying job.

 Companies are better off trying to solve financial problems with loans.
 A loan might not be ideal for the development of business, but it can still be a minor setback.
 Getting payments deferred will not lead to personal growth for employees.
 It’s just going to make a lot of other surrounding circumstances worse.
 Deferred payment will result in an inadequate job performance of employees in almost all cases.
 Companies are going to end up struggling even more than they would.

 If a business can’t make the loan payments, then it is even more important that they find other solution to their problem.
 Diverting employee payments will cause more trouble in the end.
 Not paying the payroll and getting a loan are both temporary solutions to address temporary financial problems.
 In this regard, they are even and interchangeable.
 But, one of them is ethical, and one of them is not.

-In this kind of issue, taking out a loan is the decent alternative to diverting employee payments.
+In this kind of issue, taking out low interest rate personal loan Singapore is the decent alternative to diverting employee payments.